-In addition to being the creative director of his signature brand, Karl Lagerfeld also oversees the creative direction of the Chanel and Fendi fashion houses.
+In addition to being the creative director of his signature brand, Lagerfeld oversees the creative direction of the Chanel and Fendi fashion houses.
 His visionary talent further expands beyond fashion to include illustration, photography, styling and publishing.

 1933: Karl Lagerfeld was born in Hamburg, Germany.

 1954: He won first prize in a contest organised by the Secrétariat International de la Laine (International Wool Association), for a sketch of a coat.
 The coat was produced by Pierre Balmain who offered Karl Lagerfeld, then 17, a job as his assistant.

 1957: He became art director for fashion designer Jean Patou.

 1962: He became one of the first freelancers in the modern fashion industry, working between France, Italy, England and Germany.